We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Naturepedic has a wide range of options, so it can be hard to choose which one makes the most sense for you.
 Here are some things you should consider before making your final choice:

-If you don’t have any specific physical needs (like back pain) or strong preferences about mattress firmness, then the Chorus or Serenade mattresses might be a good place to start.
+If you don’t have any specific physical concerns (like back pain) or strong preferences about mattress firmness, then the Chorus or Serenade mattresses might be a good place to start.

 The Chorus only has a medium firmness option, while the Serenade has cushion firm and firm.
 Medium firmness is great for combination sleepers, while cushion firm and firm are ideal for back sleepers.